 Instead, we now have a game where every single reward is reasonably easy to get for any player in the game.
-The game is streamlined to the point where there is basically no difference between you and all the other players of the same class.
-You will all go through the same quests, reach exalted with the same reputations, ride the same mounts and defeat the same bosses.
+It is streamlined to the point where there is basically no difference between you and all the other players of the same class.
+You will all go through the same quests, reach exalted with the same reputations, ride the same mounts, and defeat the same bosses.

-It seems that Blizzard is terrified of players getting lost or being left out which they deal with my making sure that everyone is more or less the same.
+It seems that Blizzard is terrified of players getting lost or being left out, which they deal with my making sure that everyone is more or less the same.
 Character expression and meaningful progression have not been a thing for years in World of Warcraft.
 It disappeared when Blizzard started to control how the players experienced the game.
-Blizzard wants so badly to monitor and control the player experience in Azeroth right now that it is impossible for players to find their own way.
+Blizzard wants so badly to monitor and control the player experience in Azeroth right now that players can’t find their own way.